What Message is TikTok’s Full-Face Shaving Trend Really Sending?

 For many women, the decision not to shave their face might feel like an easy one but others deal with excess facial hair from a young age.
 As a white, fair-haired, cis woman who only gets a handful of hairs that stand out on my face, I recognise that my low-maintenance approach to my facial hair is not a radical act but a relatively safe choice.
 Perhaps this is why the face shaving videos felt extreme to me.
 For others, facial hair removal can feel like the only comfortable decision, with the alternative usually resulting in unwanted negative attention.

 According to the British Association of Dermatologists (BAD), hirsutism (where women have thick, dark hair on the face and other areas of their body) affects approximately 5-10% of women in Western societies and is more common in those of Mediterranean or Middle Eastern descent.
+Monash University states that hirsutism impacts approximately 9% of Australian women.
 A 2010 study concluded that hirsutism (which is most commonly caused by the hormonal condition polycystic ovary syndrome — or PCOS — in premenopausal women) is associated with a decreased quality of life, a higher prevalence of anxiety disorder and lower self-esteem in adolescent females.
 BAD recommends shaving as a self-help treatment.

 Advertisement